 FAQ (Frequently Asked Questions)

-Should you panic if your rabbit ate a little amount of eggs?
+Should you panic if your rabbit ate a bit of eggs?

 What to do if your rabbit ate eggs?

-If you did notice some behavioral/poop changes, call a veterinarian for proper advice.
+If you have noticed some behavioral or poop changes, call a veterinarian for proper advice.